Arlodotexe/strix-music/www/sdk/README.md

-An open music standard that breaks down the walls between services by defining a standardized and highly flexible API surface.

----

 # Welcome to the open source alpha

 We spent the last 2 years designing and refining the SDK, making sure it could cleanly handle anything we threw at it.